← Back to 史記

 使 使

-Initially, Duke Xiang, while drunk, killed Duke Huan of Lu and communicated with his consort.
-He killed and punished many improperly, was licentious with women, and often deceived the ministers.
-The group of younger brothers feared that calamity would reach them.
-Therefore, the second younger brother Jiu fled to Lu.
+Earlier, when Duke Xiang drunkenly killed Duke Huan of Lu, had relations with his wife, and carried out killings that were not in keeping with duty, while indulging in women and repeatedly deceiving his ministers, his younger brothers feared that disaster would reach them, so his younger brother Jiu fled to Lu.
 His mother was a woman from Lu.
 Guan Zhong and Zhao Hu tutored him.
 The second younger brother Xiaobai fled to Ju, and Bao Shu tutored him.
 Xiaobai's mother was a woman from Wei and had favor with Duke Xi.
 Xiaobai from a young age was good at befriending the grand master Gao Xi.
 And when the people of Yonglin killed Wuzhi and discussed establishing a lord, Gao and Guo first secretly summoned Xiaobai from Ju.
 Lu heard that Wuzhi was dead and also sent troops to escort the duke's son Jiu.
 They made Guan Zhong separately lead troops to block the road to Ju and shot Xiaobai's belt hook.
 Xiaobai pretended to be dead, and Guan Zhong sent a person to gallop and report to Lu.
 The persons Lu sent with Jiu went even more slowly.
 After six days they arrived at Qi, but Xiaobai had already entered.
 Gao Xi established him, and this was Duke Huan.

 27

-Duke Huan was hit by the hook and pretended to be dead to mislead Guan Zhong.
-Then he was loaded into a warm chariot and galloped away.
-He also had Gao and Guo as internal response.
-Therefore, he got to enter first and be established, and sent troops to resist Lu.
+Duke Huan was struck by the hook and pretended to be dead to mislead Guan Zhong.
+He was then loaded into a covered carriage and galloped off; Gao and Guo also gave him support from within, so he was able to enter first and be established, and he sent troops to resist Lu.
 In autumn, they battled with Lu at Ganshi.
 The Lu troops were defeated and fled, and the Qi troops ambushed and cut off Lu's return road.
-Qi sent a letter to Lu and said: 'Zijiu is my brother.
-I cannot bear to execute him.
-Please let Lu kill him themselves.
-Zhao Hu and Guan Zhong are enemies.
-Please let me get them and satisfy my heart by pickling them in the vat.'
-If not so, I will surround Lu.'
-The people of Lu worried about it and then killed Zijiu at Shengdu.
+Qi sent a letter to Lu, saying: “Prince Jiu is my brother.
+I cannot bear to execute him; please let Lu kill him.
+Zhao Hu and Guan Zhong are my enemies.
+Please hand them over so that I may have them minced to satisfy my heart.
+If not so, I will surround Lu.”
+The people of Lu, fearing attack, then killed Prince Jiu at Shengdu.
 Zhao Hu committed suicide, and Guan Zhong requested imprisonment.
 When Duke Huan was established, he sent troops to attack the state of Lu, and in his heart he wanted to kill Guan Zhong.
 Bao Shuya said: 'I, your minister, was fortunate to follow you, my lord, and you were finally established as the lord.
-You, my lord, are honored, and I, your minister, have nothing with which to increase you, my lord.'
-If you, my lord, are about to govern Qi, then Gao Xi and Shuya are sufficient.'
-If you, my lord, moreover want to be a hegemon king, it is not possible without Guan Yiwu.'
+You, my lord, are honored, and I, your minister, have nothing with which to increase you, my lord.
+If you, my lord, are about to govern Qi, then Gao Xi and Shuya are sufficient.
+If my lord also wishes to become hegemon and king, this cannot be done without Guan Yiwu.
 Wherever Yiwu resides, the states become heavy.
 He cannot be lost.'
 Therefore, Duke Huan followed it.
 Then he pretended to summon Guan Zhong wanting to satisfy his heart, but actually wanted to use him.
 Guan Zhong knew it, and therefore requested to go.
 Bao Shuya welcomed and received Guan Zhong, and at the place of Tangfu they then removed his fetters.
 He purified himself and saw Duke Huan.
 Duke Huan thickly gifted him and made him a grand master, and entrusted him with the government.

 28